The Massachusetts Alliance for Sober Housing (MASH)

 The Massachusetts Alliance for Sober Housing (MASH) plays a critical role in supporting individuals in recovery by helping to ensure access to high-quality sober living environments across Massachusetts.
 Established in 2007 by a group of sober home operators, MASH was founded to address the need for consistent standards and accountability within the sober housing community.
 In collaboration with the National Alliance for Recovery Residences (NARR), MASH has developed certification standards that sober homes must meet to ensure they provide safe, supportive, and structured environments for residents in Massachusetts.
 Today, MASH oversees more than 180 certified sober homes.
 The organization’s core values emphasize health, home, purpose, and community, aligning closely with NARR’s principles to foster environments that promote long-term recovery and personal growth.

 Vanderburgh Sober Living (VSL) is a network of independently operated sober homes organized and supported by the Vanderburgh Foundation, a registered 501(c)3 Charitable Foundation.
-VSL to support and equip operators to strengthen their local communities through effective sober housing.
+VSL supports and equips operators to strengthen their local communities through effective sober housing.
 As the largest network of NARR-Affiliate certified homes in the United States, we are committed to maintaining the highest standards in sober housing, ensuring that VSL Chartered homes meet the rigorous certification standards set forth by MASH and NARR.

 Sober House Certification in Massachusetts